indicwiki-iiit/chemical-compound/README.md

 # Chemical-Compound
 Generating Wikipedia Articles on 10k+ chemical compounds in Hindi.

-## Stages of the Poject -
+## Stages of the Project -
 The following ordered list will give an idea as to what were the stages to complete the project -

 - [x] Scrape Data from Web sources.
 - [x] Clean and Format the data.